HatHeadNinja/tweeter/README.md

 This project was part of Lighthouse Labs web developer bootcamp

 # Notes to Evaluator
-Hello, I have commented some notes in my code, but this is a better place got them!
+Hello, I have commented some notes in my code, but this is a better place for them!

 I really wanted to DRY up some code and make it more modular, particularly client.js and composer-char-counter, by moving all the repetitive functions setting element properties and css to a helper file but am late submitting this project so alas, can't afford any time to do right now.
 I'd also like to spend a some time ordering CSS elements across the files.
 But, alas, again, out of time.